whyziscool/insightbot/readme.md

 *******************************************************

-* Copyright (C) 2023-2024 notaisar <aisarwinning@courvix.com>

 *

-* This file is part of insight bot.
+* This file is part of rogue utilities bot.

 *

-* insight bot can not be copied and/or distributed without the express (though it is allowed to contribute towards the project)
+* rogue utilities bot can not be copied and/or distributed without the express (though it is allowed to contribute towards the project)

 *

-* permission of notaisar

 *******************************************************